NorSC/supervisor-search/_supervisors/christina-vasiliou.md

   Tuesday 10.00-12.00 am

-  You can also contact me via email to arrange a meeting outside of the above hours.
+  You can also contact me via email to arrange a meeting outside the above hours.

   I will be on campus w/c 27th September on Monday, Tuesday and Thursday.
 research_group: Northumbria Social Computing